You'll likely start by seeing your primary care provider. But you also might be referred to a doctor who specializes in infectious diseases.

 Because appointments can be brief, and because there's often a lot of ground to cover, it's a good idea to be well-prepared for your appointment.
 Here's some information to help you get ready, and what to expect from your doctor.

 - Write down any symptoms you're experiencing, including any that may seem unrelated to the reason for which you scheduled the appointment.

 - Write down key personal information.
 List your international travel history, with dates and countries visited and medications taken while traveling.
 Bring a record of your immunizations, including pre-travel vaccinations.

 - Make a list of all your medications.
 Include any vitamins or supplements you take regularly.

 - Write down questions to ask your doctor.
-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Preparing a list of questions can help you make the most of your time with your doctor.
 List your questions from most important to least important in case time runs out.

 For dengue fever, some basic questions to ask your doctor include:

 - What's the most likely cause of my symptoms?

 - What kinds of tests do I need?

 - How long will it be before I'm feeling better?